Massachusetts Car Insurance Requirements in 2026 (Here’s What MA Drivers Need)

-Massachusetts car insurance requirements mandate minimum coverage of 20/40/5 for liability, $20K/$40K uninsured motorist bodily injury, and $8K PIP.
-Car insurance laws in Massachusetts require proof of coverage when registering a vehicle, during traffic stops, and after an accident.
+Massachusetts car insurance requirements mandate minimum coverage of 20/40/5 for bodily injury and property damage liability.
+Drivers must also carry at least 20/40 for bodily injury caused by uninsured auto as well as $8K PIP.
+Car insurance laws in Massachusetts require proof of coverage when registering a vehicle.

 Tim Bain